cmg-york/cnsim-engine/src/site/markdown/contributors/git-habits.md

 The solution is to reorganize the intermediate commits (especially for messy messages or exploratory commits).
 Before merging into the main branch, you can:
 1. Squash intermediate commits (be aware that the result should be small and single-purpose)
-2. Use `git rebase -i` (interactive rebase) to reorder, squash/combine, edit, or delete commits.
+2. Use `git rebase -i` (interactive rebase) to reorder, squash/combine, edit, or delete commits
 3. Perform a soft reset on your branch and create new commits with `git add -p` (partial committing or committing specific "hunks" of change)